mimran1980/rusteron/README.md

 **rusteron** is currently in release candidate phase and is being planned to be used in a production system, meaning:

-- It is still under active development.
+- It is stable for production use but still under active development.
-- APIs may be subject to breaking changes.
+- APIs may be subject to breaking changes in future major versions.

 Community feedback and contributions are welcome to improve its functionality and usability.